Audraaires/AirBnB_clone/web_static/README.md

-A subdirectory of AirBnB with creation of HTML and CSS styling.
+A subdirectory of AirBnB_clone with creation of HTML and CSS styling.